felipetrova/curso-node-js/README.md

-# curso-node-js
+# NodeJS server

-Curso de NodeJS da Rocketseat
+A simple base for servers with the technologies: